xinthink/muzei-photos/README.md

 [![Build Status][publish-badge]][github-runs]
 [![MIT][license-badge]][license]

-This's a plugin for [Muzei], which is an Android live wallpaper app.
-This plugin allows you making [Google Photos] a [Muzei] wallpaper source.
+This's a plugin for [Muzei], displays photos from your [Google Photos] as wallpapers on Android devices.
+It works with [Muzei], which is an Android live wallpaper app.

 [![Get it on Google Play][play-badge]][play-link]